microsoft/pxt/docs/writing-docs.md

 Only named sections of the upstream document can be overridden.
 This is because of possible mixups related to localization.

+Do not introduce new section ids in the target's document - they will appear as errors at the end.
+Also, if you were to override a section with nested subsections, like the `ex` section above, it is not necessary to specify nested subsections again (i.e., `#ex2` can be skipped).

 ## Docs file lookup

 The lookup of path `https://some.domain.com/v2/foo/bar` proceeds as follows: